vcokltfre/tutorial-old/content/tips/clientbot.md

 ---
 title: "Client vs Bot"
 date: 2021-02-18T20:05:28Z
+description: "Remember: naming is important.
+When creating a Bot you should name it 'Bot', and when making a Client you should name it 'Client'.
+Please follow naming conventions."
 ---

 I often see a lot of people using the wrong one, so here's a guide for which you should use.